Anon-Planet/thgtoa/guide.md

 There are also techniques to deblur/depixelate parts in videos: see <https://positive.security/blog/video-depixelation> <sup>[[Archive.org]][1371]</sup>

 For this reason, it is always extremely important that you correctly redact and curate any document you might want to publish.
 Blurring is not enough, and you should always completely blacken/remove any sensitive data to avoid any attempt at recovering data from any adversary.
 Do not pixelized, do not blur, just put a hard black rectangle to redact information.

+### Eliminating Tracking Dots in Printed Documents:

+Many times, you will want to print a document.
+The issue with sharing documents, especially sensitive ones, is that it comes with the risk of watermarked pixel tracking dots, which can be used to track a specific document printed using your specific printer's serial number, and, in some cases even the exact model.
+According to the Electronic Frontier Foundation (EFF), [most new printers](https://www.eff.org/pages/list-printers-which-do-or-do-not-display-tracking-dots) contain these tracking dots.
+The dots can usually be seen with a special light or some image manipulation, illuminating the near-invisible dots.

+In an [affidavit from June 5, 2017](https://www.justice.gov/opa/press-release/file/971331/download), in the case of whistleblower Reality Winner, forensic analysts revealed how they were able to find out she had "printed an intelligence report which contained classified national defense information...from [the NSA] and unlawfully retained it.
+Approximately a few days later, [Winner] then unlawfully transmitted the intelligence reporting to [The Intercept]."
+You can read the original article [here](https://theintercept.com/2017/06/05/top-secret-nsa-report-details-russian-hacking-effort-days-before-2016-election/).

+In this affidavit, the NSA revealed how it had "determined that six individuals printed this report" and details that they were able to narrow down the exact model of printer, the time and date, and the specific location of the printer itself - all by using the watermarking described in the EFF report.
+Later in a [report by Errata Security](https://blog.erratasec.com/2017/06/how-intercept-outed-reality-winner.html#.WTbnDBgrLrd), Rob Graham further explained: "The document leaked by the Intercept was from a printer with model number 54, serial number 29535218.
+The document was printed on May 9, 2017 at 6:20.
+The NSA almost certainly has a record of who used the printer at that time."
+Further down, it also states: "These sorts of failures are common with leaks.
+To fix this yellow-dot problem, use a black-and-white printer, black-and-white scanner, or convert to black-and-white with an image editor.
+Yes, this code the government forces into our printers is a violation of our 3rd Amendment rights."

+In a 2018 paper titled *Forensic Analysis and Anonymisation of Printed Documents*[^536] (IH&MMSec ’18), German researchers not only identify methods to track these digital forensic traces, but they detail how to defeat them with a tool they developed called Deda: <https://dfd.inf.tu-dresden.de/>.
+It is a toolkit expressly designed for eliminating "artefacts which are stable and e.g. model specific and therefore usable as intrinsic signatures for a specific printer model."

 ## Your Cryptocurrencies transactions: